vivelohoy/foodinspections/README.md

 When you're ready to deploy the new code, run:

-    eb push
+    eb deploy

 ## TODO

 * How to set up from scratch
 * How to use RDS
-* How to schedule nightly run of scraper.py through Elastic Beanstalk
+* How to schedule scraper.py to run nightly